tamistyping/TheLabSnake/README.md

           }
 ```

 5) I then created a points variable and kept track of pointsScore.
-Every time ‘eatFood()’ gets called, the points go up by 1.
+Every time ‘eatFood()’ gets called, points++.

-6) Then I added another IF statement whereby the game would reset if the snake 'ate' itself.
+6) I added another IF statement whereby the game would reset if the snake 'ate' itself.

 ```
    if (snake.includes(headPosition)) {